-The proposed findings of fact and order confirming the plan must be in substantially the same form as Vt.
+The proposed findings of fact and order confirming the plan must be in substantially the same form as the form entitled "Order Confirming Chapter 11 Plan."
+See Vt.
 LB Form H.

 (d) Conspicuous Identification of the Plan the Court Confirmed.